The topic of difficult windows is one that I get a lot of comments and emails about.

 This post about custom drapery rods and hardware is a good one to check out.
 There is also information about how drapery rods for bay windows.

-Can’t tell you how much I love this!
+I can’t tell you how much I love this!

 This is obviously a basement room with tiny little slits for windows.